vagdevik/Excel-to-HTML_table/README.md

 Install the following modules before running the code:

-> import openpyxl
+> pip install openpyxl

-> import xlrd
+> pip install xlrd

-> import xlsxwriter
+> pip install xlsxwriter

 ### This is to display an excel sheet into a HTML table
 inspiration from : http://jsfiddle.net/0g68yyjc/122/